 Client: University of Toronto Press (2022)

-Service: TEC copy edited the manuscript for U of Toronto Press style in usage, punctuation, and spelling; corrected grammar errors; and reviewed and finalized all changes in the manuscript in preparation for production.
+Service: TEC copy edited the manuscript for U of Toronto Press style in usage, punctuation, and spelling; corrected grammar errors; and edited the notes and photo captions.
+We took care to honour the distinctive voices and styles represented throughout the collection.
+Following the authors’ review of the edited text, we finalized all changes in the manuscript in preparation for production.